Pacaso: History

 Austin Allison and Spencer Rascoff, ex-Zillow executives, co-founded the start-up in October 2020 in Silicon Valley, California.

 Pacaso’s valuation rose to $1.5 billion in September 2021 following a $125 million funding round led by SoftBank Group.
 Other investors include Greycroft Partners and Global Founders Capital.
+In September 2024, Pacaso launched a Regulation A+ equity crowdfunding round aimed at raising up to $75 million from retail investors.
 Pacaso is reported to have separately obtained $1 billion in debt financing.

-As of March 2022, the company is active in nearly 50 markets in the U.S., Spain, the U.K., and Mexico.
+As of May 2024, the company is active in nearly 40 markets in the U.S., as well as in the United Kingdom, Mexico, and France.